optsuite/MCPG/README.md

 $c_j^i$ represents the sign of literal $j$ in clause $i$. $c_j^i = 1$ when $x_j$ appears in the clause $C_i$, $c_j^i = -1$ when $\neg x_j$ appears in the clause $C_i$ and  otherwise $c_j^i = 0$.

-The constraints in the partial MaxSAT problem can be converted to an exact penalty in the objective function, which is demonstrated in \eqref{eq:penaltyfun}.
-Since the left side of the equality constraints in \eqref{eq:maxsat} is no more than 1, the absolute function of the penalty can be dropped.
-Therefore, we have the following binary programming problem:

 For solving the maxsat problem using MCPG, run the following code
 ```python
 python mcpg.py config/maxsat_default.yaml data/sat/randu_1.cnf